Traditional Costa Rican Dulce de Leche Recipe

 Instructions: (slow cooker)

 Remove the wrappers from 1-3 cans of sweetened condensed milk.
-In a slow cooker, place the cans upright and cover with water.
-Cook on low for 8-10 hours or overnight.
+In a slow cooker, place the unopened can upright and cover it with water.
+The water level should be just covering the cans- not a lot of extra water is needed.
+Cook on low heat for 8-10 hours or overnight.

-Remove the cans from their hot water bath with tongs and allow to cool.
+Remove the cans from their hot water bath with tongs and allow them to cool to room temperature.
 Open them up and scrape their contents (now fully formed dulce de leche) into mason jars for storing.

 Instructions: (pressure cooker/Instant Pot)